sanjeevai/Investigate_a_dataset/README.md

 ### Project Overview

 This is the third project of Data Analyst Nanodegree at Udacity.
-In this project, I will analyze a dataset and then communicate my findings about it.
-I will use the Python libraries NumPy, pandas, and Matplotlib to make my analysis easier.
+In this project, we'll analyze a dataset and then communicate our findings about it.
+We will use the Python libraries NumPy, pandas, and Matplotlib to make our analysis easier.

 ### Why this project

-In this project, I'll go through the data analysis process and see how everything fits together.
+In this project, we'll go through the data analysis process and see how everything fits together.
 Later Nanodegree projects will focus on individual pieces of the data analysis process ( like EDA, Data Wrangling and Data Story Telling ).

-I'll use the Python libraries NumPy, pandas, and Matplotlib, which make writing data analysis code in Python a lot easier!
+We'll use the Python libraries NumPy, pandas, and Matplotlib, which make writing data analysis code in Python a lot easier!
 Not only that, these are sought-after skills by employers!

 ### What I learned